pbrisson85/runReportsOnPrem/README.md

   - Make report:

     - Species (subtotal)/Cut (subtotal)/Brand (subtotal)/Soak (subtotal)/Item /Description/ Size
       - Once made will be a template for a four level report.
-CONSIDER using postgresJS and building the queries.
-Once made will then add a WHERE clause to SELECT only for Joe B items.

-  - Make report

-    - Inventory report that allows to enter user defined fields (so that bulk lot)

   - Drilldown for skinless vs skin on
-  - Joe B report

   - Filter non domestic by species
   - Charts